Position Opening: Support Staff for YouthPower

 Close date: Open until filled

 YouthPower is a youth-led organizing and advocacy hub.
-Eligible participants for the Winter 2018 Session are Black girls and young women ages 13-19 who are current or previous participants in St. Paul Youth Services' Behavior Intervention, Diversion, or Children's Crisis Response program(s).
+Eligible participants for the Fall 2018 Session are Black girls and young women ages 13-19 who are current or previous participants in St. Paul Youth Services' Behavior Intervention or Diversion.
 Eligible, interested youth complete an application and interview process.
 The application is focused on leadership, goals, skills, hopes, and dreams.
 Youth participants earn stipends for their full participation.

 Youth will engage in a semi-structured curriculum of Healing & Identity, Exploration & Innovation, and Policy Change.
 They will participate in site visits and community forums, identify and develop individual strengths and goals, learn practices for self- and community care, participate in cooperative leadership strategies, engage in critical analysis and creative thinking, prioritize issues, imagine solutions, and communicate their priorities to policymakers and hold them accountable.